Dispute Resolution Steps in a Parenting Plan

 She had no motivation to quickly attend a mediation session with me to solve this amicably.
 Even if she had participated in mediation, the mediator would have had no power to force us to compromise.
 As a result, she got her way that Christmas because possession is nine-tenths of the law, leaving me with nothing but resentment and the realization that our dispute steps were virtually worthless.

-I think this was generally good advice, for most people anyway.
-But Mom and I were so oil-and-water back then that it was hard to imagine us agreeing on anything down the road.
+Mom and I were so oil-and-water back then that it was hard to imagine us agreeing on anything.
 We needed practical dispute resolution steps that worked.
 Unfortunately, nothing we wrote ended up working at all for us.

 Over the next four years after our initial parenting plan agreement, we had four more legal battles, all primarily due to disputes concerning the visitation schedule that our poorly designed dispute steps failed to help us solve ourselves.